MaHeNow/serious-endless-runner/DevDiary.md

 }
 ```

-In short, this component computes a parallax factor based on the z-coordinates of the player, the camera and the layer.
+In short, this component computes a parallax factor based on the z-coordinates of the player character, the camera and the layer.
 Layers which are closer to the camera have a higher parallax factor and therefore move quicker, creating a parallax effect.
-The last thing to do was to change the z-coordinates of all the layers.
-For that, we switched to the 3D view in the inspector:
+The last thing left to do was to change the z-coordinates of all the layers.
+For that, we switched to the 3D view in the editor:

 ![Parallax3DView](DevDiaryAssets/Parallax3Dview.png)

-After completing task two and adding th parallax background, our game looked like this:
+After completing task two and adding the parallax background, our game looked like this:

 ![FistShowcase](DevDiaryAssets/JungleRunnerFirstShowcase.gif)